libdebug/libdebug/docs/stopping_events/watchpoints.md

 | <span style="font-size: 2.5em; vertical-align: middle;">:simple-intel:</span> i386 | 1, 2, 4 |
 | <span style="font-size: 2.5em; vertical-align: middle;">:simple-arm:</span> AArch64 | Any length from 1 to 8 bytes |

 !!!
-INFO "Watchpoint alignment in AArch64"
+INFO "Watchpoint alignment"
-    The address of the watchpoint on AArch64-based CPUs needs to be aligned to 8 bytes.
+    - On AArch64-based CPUs, the address of the watchpoint needs to be aligned to 8 bytes.
 Instead, basic hardware breakpoints have to be aligned to 4 bytes (which is the size of an ARM instruction).
+    - On x86-based CPUs, the address of a watchpoint must be aligned to its length.
+For example, if you set a watchpoint of 4 bytes, the address must be 4-byte aligned.
+Defining a different alignment results in (architecturally) undefined behaviour.
+While some debuggers allow unaligned watchpoints by transparently realigning the address—either by extending the length or by spending multiple hardware registers—libdebug deliberately raises a `ValueError`, leaving it up to the user to decide how to handle unaligned watchpoints.

 ### :material-code-json: Callback Signature
 If you wish to create an [asynchronous](../debugging_flow) watchpoint, you will have to provide a callback function.
 Since internally watchpoints are implemented as hardware breakpoints, the callback signature is the same as for [breakpoints](../breakpoints#callback-signature).
 As for breakpoints, if you want to leave the callback empty, you can set callback to `True`.